Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

     - don't touch anything on screen while it is running
     - disclaimer, if new edits made to site form may break
     - test uat before good
+    - note that if it stops wait 10s and it will give you an error
+    - see if selecting Organization times out
+    - note going to have to be updated on new deployments
+      - list what it is currently supported for
+      - Obviously, both are living environments, so if
+    - stay up on test and UAT changes
+    - reach out to the BAs about this
+    - write the commands exactly as such, if you need sudo, reach out to me
+    - If get error: Error occurred: locator.click: Timeout 10000ms exceeded. that means a page took too long to load, so try again.
+If issue persists, you may have found a bug!
+    - can run multiple scripts at once

+Fix assumption that people are in an organization for multiple profile version \

+do demo in vs code

   - internal login support